top of page

 Product exiting regeneration passes through cooling to be cooled to the final desired temperature.
 Glycol or another cooling medium is used.

 Breweries must use hygienic filling technology to prevent contamination after pasteurization.
 This helps to ensure beverages are bottled or canned in a sterile environment.
-Flash pasteurization requires rigorous quality control.
-A deviation from the process can compromise a beverage’s quality or safety to consume.
+Flash pasteurization requires rigorous quality control, and any deviation from the process can compromise a beverage’s quality or safety.

 Which Beverages Need Flash Pasteurization?